 Mission & Governance

-Governance Structure of the T.M.C.
+Governance structure of the T.M.C.
 Asser Instituut

-It is an inter-university institute with a modern governance structure and a close working relationship with the University of Amsterdam (UvA – ACIL) on public international law.
+The T.M.C.
+Asser Instituut is a foundation affiliated with the University of Amsterdam.
+It is an inter-university institute with a modern governance structure and a close working relationship with the Law School of the University of Amsterdam on international and European law.

 Remuneration of board members